 I received my doctoral degree in Social and Economic Sciences (Dr. rer. soc. oec.) with honors from University of Graz in 2014.
 I also hold a master’s and a bachelor’s degree in Business Administration from University of Graz as well as a bachelor’s degree in Software Engineering and Business from Graz University of Technology.

-I have worked in a number of EU-funded projects studying online scholarly communication, including the Network of Excellence STELLAR, the Marie Curie project TEAM, and most recently the Horizon 2020 project OpenUP.
+I have worked in a number of EU-funded projects studying online scholarly communication, including the Network of Excellence STELLAR, the Marie Curie project TEAM, and the Horizon 2020 project OpenUP.
+Currently, I am task leader in the large-scale H2020 EOSC project TRIPLE.
 For my work, I was awarded a Panton Fellowship of the Open Knowledge Foundation and a Marshallplan Scholarship of the Austrian Marshallplan Foundation, which I spent at the Personalized Adaptive Web Systems Lab of University of Pittsburgh.
 For my dissertation, I have received the GOR Thesis Award 2016 and the GRAWE Promotional Award 2014.

 I serve as a reviewer on several editorial boards and program committees (among others the open access journals Research Ideas and Outcomes (RiO) and Frontiers in Library and Information Science).
 Between 2016 and 2018, I was a mentor for the Open Science Fellows Program of Wikimedia Germany.
 From 2015 to 2018, I was a community coordinator of the Open Science Working Group of Open Knowledge Austria.
 From 2011-2013, I acted as chairman of the Knowledge Management Forum in Graz.
 I have also been involved in the organization of the Science 2.0 & Open Science Track at i-KNOW, as well as several editions of Barcamp Graz, and the JTEL Summer School.